 Fatacil, the festival of all things Algarvian, returns to the Municipal Festival Grounds of Lagoa.
 Expect stalls selling locally made products and traditional Portuguese food, live music, and farmers exhibiting their prize sheep and goats.

 Weather in the Algarve in August

 August in the Algarve can be very hot.
-It’s not unknown for Algarve temperatures to reach 40 °C, an even a couple of degrees over.
+It’s not unknown for Algarve temperatures to reach 40°C (104°F), an even a couple of degrees over.

-Even when temperatures on the Algarve do reach as high as 40 °C (104°F), not every part of the region experiences such extreme heat.
+Even when temperatures in the Algarve soar as high as 40°C (104°F), not every part of the region experiences such extreme heat.
 The scorching temperatures are typically found inland.
-Coastal towns (for example Albufeira and Carvoreiro) tend to be cooler, while the Algarve’s West Coast is often even cooler again.
-On average, you can expect temperatures of between 24 °C and 35 °C (95°F) during this time.
+Coastal towns like Albufeira and Carvoreiro tend to be cooler, while the Algarve’s West Coast is often even cooler again.
+On average, you can expect temperatures to range between 24°C (75°F) and 35°C (95°F) during this time.

 Have you visited the Algarve in August?
 How did you find it?
 Share your tips, reviews, and questions by leaving a comment below.